artsy/meta/meta/open_standup.md

   help.
 * Show & Tell is this Friday at 11:30 NYC time in the Studio on 24 (and over Zoom).
 See the docs for more info: https://github.com/artsy/meta/blob/master/meta/show_and_tell.md
-* The last two support engineers should stick around to chat with us, the new support engineers after this meeting
+* The last two support engineers should stick around to chat with us, the new support engineers after this meeting.
+*
 ```

 [pplp]: https://github.com/artsy/meta/blob/master/meta/what_is_artsy.md#people-are-paramount